 - Do you reply to every @mention or comment?

-- What tools will you use to manage your accounts, workflow, responses?
+- What social media engagement tools will you use to manage your accounts, workflow, responses?

 - Who will be responsible for responding besides the social media manager - HR, sales, product, customer support?

 “You have to understand how each platform works.
 The demographics of your audience.
 The tone of voice of each channel.
 The interests of your followers.
 And more.”